Microchip-MPLAB-Harmony/quick_docs/source/basic/sama7g54_configure_second_stage_bootloader/readme.md

   1. **Create a Project Directory:** Create a project directory to keep all the sources together for a given project.
 For the purpose of this tutorial topic, the created project directory is  **Harmony3**.

   2. **Get at91bootstrap:** Get the complete source code of at91bootstrap by either of the following ways:
-      * If you have git installed , clone the repo into the project directory by using the command:
+      * If you have git installed, clone the repo into the project directory by using the command:

 		 $ git clone git@https://github.com/linux4sam/at91bootstrap
       * If you don't have git installed, then